began his career the company as

 19

-or losing money," remembered one executive. began his career the company as
+or losing money," remembered one executive.
+This situation

 could not tolerated the tight financial situation after